nicfontaine/resume/readme.md

 _Mursion_
 > May 2016 - Present

-Manage visual design, implementation, and best practices for a variety of products including mobile, web, and native software for clients and leads.
-Ongoing work developing a cohesive portal and interactive analytics viewer for session scheduling/matchmaking, simulation design and launch, system verification for hardware compatibility testing, resource materials, and visual metrics and recordings browser.

-Work with the software dev team to design visual assets for proprietary technologies, as well as provide responsive web front-ends for a variety of client and internal uses.
+Manage visual design, implementation, and best practices for a variety of products including mobile, web, and native software for clients and leads, and communicate wifh offshore team for design standards and cohesion across emerging technologies and software updates.
+Work with both the software dev, and art teams to design visual assets for proprietary technologies; as well as produce responsive web front-ends and Unity3D UIs for a variety of client and internal uses.

+Ongoing work, from wireframe to release, developing a native software portal and interactive analytics web-app for session scheduling/matchmaking, simulation design and launch, guided system verification for hardware compatibility testing, resource materials, and visual metrics and recordings dashboard.

 Led the re-design of the company website in the fall of 2016 and manage ongoing updates & support.
-Consult with the sales team for new lead generation, SEO, analytics, CRM, both internal and external facing email communication, and marketing assets.
+I regularly consult with the sales team for new lead generation, SEO, analytics, CRM, both internal and external facing email communications, and marketing assets for campaigns and conferences, and QA team for technical changes, bug fixes, and client support.

-Additionally, support the animation pipeline providing character idles, gestures, and facials for 3D adult and child avatars, and weight paint new characters.
-Pose, clean, and embelish mocap animations in Motion Builder and Maya and test & tweak in game within Unity 3D.
-Work closely with the character artists and interactors for input on rigging, blend shapes, facial animation, and body language communication, and QA team for technical changes and bug fixes.

 **Internet Marketing Designer/Developer**
 _Element-360_